commercelayer/commercelayer-docs-resources/application/object.md

 ---
-description: The application object is returned as part of the response body of each successful retrieve API call.
+description: A comprehensive list of the application resource's attributes and relationships.
 ---

 # The application object

+The application object is returned as part of the response body of each successful retrieve API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |